ajfranzoia/gina/README.md

 ## Demo application

 Gina includes a demo application that features a list of teams for the configured European football league and their basic data.
 It also allows selecting favorites for quick access.
+Data is fetched using the [FootballData public API](http://api.football-data.org).

 App configuration must be done in config/parameters.ini, using the footbalData INI section.
 Required configuration parameters are: